 In this chapter, we’ll discuss some basic information such as what CBD oil is, where it comes from and how it’s produced.
-We’ll also answer some of new CBD users’ most frequently asked questions asked by new CBD users.
+We’ll also answer some of the most frequently asked questions asked by new CBD users.

 CBD oil is a natural oil which is extracted from the flowers and leaves of the cannabis plant.
 It is used by people all over the world for a variety of purposes.

 Broad spectrum CBD oil contains a variety of active compounds such as cannabinoids and terpenes, which we will discuss in greater detail in Chapter 2.
 In each other’s presence, these compounds work even better, making the health benefits of CBD products more pronounced.

 About the Cannabis Plant

 Cannabis is one of a genus of plants known as Cannabaceae.
-There are two main species of cannabis that are cultivated for human consumption, namely Cannabis indica and Cannabis sativa.
+There are two main species of the cannabis plant that are cultivated for human consumption, namely Cannabis indica and Cannabis sativa.